 Government economists warn the US output signal may accrue at a 40% annual rate in the second quarter.

 However, They underscore the struggle Trump faces and clarify his sudden Change to meltdown from containment.

 The Landscape has turned upside down since 1992.
 When Republicans Hunted their fourth successive success that year, New Jersey and California were reliably red states.

 Looser Attachments gave more electricity to economic conditions Alter the political position of a president.

-Americans refused Bush’s leadership Decisively if recession had turned into recovery.
+Americans refused Bush’s leadership Decisively if the recession had turned into a recovery.